st3v3nmw/hugo-tuftesque/README.md

 - `title` string: The page's title.
 - `subtitle` string: The page's subtitle.
+- `summary` string: The page's summary.
+It's displayed in the page's description meta tag.
 - `draft` boolean: If `true`, do not display the page on production environments.
 - `type` string: The page's type e.g. "post".
 - `date` string: When the page was written.